the-jake-z/uacs315/notes/Chapter 2.md

 		 - Doesn't handle requirements changing well
 	 - Iterative and Incremental
 		 - All "flows" are done in each increment but to varying degrees
-		 - Multiple opprotunities to test, receive feedback, and adjust
+		 - Multiple opportunities to test, receive feedback, and adjust
 		 - Specific expectations (deliverables) for each increment and each workflow
 		 - Reduces risk because there is interaction after each step in the process
 		 - (Rational) Unified Process